wxie2017/wxie2017.github.io/pages/speech/right_to_read_2.md

 Am I kidding to ask this question?

-Of course not, we all have the right to read.
+No, of course not.
+We all have the right to read.
 It is one of the foundations of a democratic society.
 Reading allows us to meet people, to debate philosophies, and to experience events far beyond the narrow confines of our own existence.
 Reading books also gives us a lot of fun, and it is particularly important during the time of pandemic when our mouths become privacy